Democrats remain angry over intelligence chairman's actions

-House Intelligence Chair Devin Nunes apologized to committee members after going to the White House Wednesday with information about President Donald Trump's wiretapping accusations before sharing it with the committee, a Democrat on the panel said Thursday.
+House Intelligence Committee Chairman Devin Nunes apologized to committee members after going to the White House Wednesday with information about President Donald Trump's wiretapping accusations before sharing it with the committee, a Democrat on the panel said Thursday.

-"He just apologized, he didn't specify what his apology was about," Rep. Jackie Speier, D-Cali., told reporters after a closed-door meeting.
+"He just apologized, he didn't specify what his apology was about," Rep. Jackie Speier, D-California, told reporters after a closed-door meeting.

 Nunes' surprise solo trip to the White House without informing other committee members beforehand set off a firestorm among the Democratic members of the committee.
-Rep. Adam Schiff, the highest ranking Democrat on the committee, said Nunes needs to decide if he wants to be an independent investigator or "act as a surrogate of the White House."
+Rep. Adam Schiff of California, the highest-ranking Democrat on the committee, said Nunes, R-California, needs to decide if he wants to be an independent investigator or "act as a surrogate of the White House."

 "Over the next few days we're going to assess whether or not we feel confident that he can continue in that role," Speier said.